pyOpenSci/lessons/github-git/your-first-contribution.md

 :::{admonition} What you will learn

-Completing this activity will give you the technical and social skills needed to contribute to an open source GitHub repository successfully.
-You will use the [pyOpenSci example GitHub repository](https://github.com/pyOpenSci/pyos-demo-package-contribute) to practice making contributions.
+Completing this set of activities will give you the technical and social skills needed to collaborate and contribute to an open source GitHub repository.
+You will use the [pyOpenSci example GitHub repository](https://github.com/pyOpenSci/pyos-demo-package-contribute) as a safe space to practice making contributions.
 :::

-Here, you will learn how to collaborate on code and documentation using GitHub.
-After completing the activities below, you will be able to contribute to a GitHub repository you don't own with confidence.

 This page introduces all of the steps and walks you through each one.
-Each activity has a related lesson that will help you navigate and understand the social and technical elements associated with the process.
+Each activity below has a lesson that will help you understand the social and technical elements of the contribution process.

 ## An overview of the collaborative GitHub workflow